 While we do not take a stance on the nature of Set B marking across the family, in Q'anjob'alan languages Set B morphemes are morphophonological clitics.
-In clauses containing an overt TAM morpheme, the Set B morpheme appears attached high, as in (103).
-But in clauses lacking overt aspect marking, as with the non-verbal predicates in (104), the Set B morpheme appears after the predicate, written as a free-standing morpheme (orthographic <h> represents the absence of an initial glottal stop).
+In clauses containing an overt TAM morpheme, the Set B morpheme appears attached high, as in (79).
+But in clauses lacking overt aspect marking, as with the non-verbal predicates in (80), the Set B morpheme appears after the predicate, written as a free-standing morpheme (orthographic <h> represents the absence of an initial glottal stop).

-$^{^{27}}$ Importantly, in an AF clause Infl^o does not trigger a (second) Set B clitic.
-One possibility is that the φ-probe on Infl^o in an AF clause is optional, and simply not merged (see e.g. Kalin 2018).
-Alternatively, it is possible that Infl^o does enter into Agree with the higher subject in an AF clause, but that a morphological constraint prevents the spell-out of two Set B morphemes.
+$^{^{22}}$ Importantly, in an AF clause Infl0 does not trigger a (second) Set B clitic.
+One possibility is that the φ -probe on Infl0 in an AF clause is optional, and simply not merged (see e.g. Kalin 2018).
+Alternatively, it is possible that Infl0 does enter into Agree with the higher subject in an AF clause, but that a morphological constraint prevents the spell-out of two Set B morphemes.
 Some support for this view will be found in independently-needed morphological constraints on multiple Set B morphemes in K'ichean (§5.3).

-(104) a.
+(80) a.
 Chot-an hach ayoq. sitting B2s DIR

 'You are sitting down.'
 (Q'anjob'al; Mateo Toledo 2008, 54)

 b.
-Man kuywom-oq hach.
+Man kuywom-oq hach .

 NEG student-IRR B2s

+'You are not a student.'
 (Q'anjob'al; Mateo Toledo 2008, 69)

 Following Coon et al., we take these Set B morphemes to be syntactic pronominal clitics, triggered by φ -Agree with a probe (see e.g. Kramer 2014 for discussion).
-Given that we are dealing with a case of pronominalization, the fact that the φ -probes on both Infl 0 (in a transitive) and ν^{0} (in AF) trigger identical forms is unsurprising.
+Given that we are dealing with a case of pronominalization, the fact that the φ -probes on both Infl^o (in a transitive) and ν^{o} (in AF) trigger identical forms is unsurprising.

-Second, as discussed in Coon et al., the proposal that v{AF}^0 has a Set-B-generating φ -probe offers an immediate explanation for an otherwise puzzling fact in Q'anjob'alan languages: the AF morpheme is obligatory in nonfinite embedded transitives.
-Recall from section 2.2 above that many HIGH-ABs languages disallow nonfinite embedded transitives altogether.
+Second, as discussed in Coon et al., the proposal that v{AF}^{0} has a Set-B-generating φ -probe offers an immediate explanation for an otherwise puzzling fact in Q'anjob'alan languages: the AF morpheme is obligatory in nonfinite embedded transitives.
+Recall from section 2.2 above that many HIGH-ABS languages disallow nonfinite embedded transitives altogether.
 In Q'anjob'alan, embedded transitives are possible, but only with the AF morpheme.
-This strategy is entirely expected under this account, in which v{AF}^0 provides a low source for Set B morphology.
+This strategy is entirely expected under this account, in which v{AF}^{0} provides a low source for Set B morphology.

-(105) Chi uj [hach y-il-on-i].
+(81) Chi uj [hach y-il-on-i].
+IPFV be.able.to B2S A3S-see-AF-ITV 'She can see you.'

-IPFV be.able.to B2s A3s-see-AF-ITV